Iris West-Allen (Arrowverse)

-Iris Ann West-Allen (née West), is a fictional character in The CW's Arrowverse franchise, first introduced in the 2014 pilot episode of television series The Flash.
+Iris Ann West-Allen (née West) is a fictional character in The CW's Arrowverse franchise, first introduced in the 2014 pilot episode of television series The Flash.
 The character is based on the DC Comics character of the same name, created by Robert Kanigher and Carmine Infantino.
-Iris West-Allen has been continually portrayed by Candice Patton.
+Candice Patton portrayed Iris West-Allen.

 In the series, Iris is initially a barista studying journalism, portrayed as a smart investigator, who falls in love with a speedster superhero, nicknamed by her The Streak, later The Flash.
-When she was younger, her father told her that her mother, Francise, died in an accident, but it was turned out she had left her, due to having a drug addiction.
-She later found out that her adoptive brother, Barry Allen, was The Flash, and went on to work with him and his team in S.T.A.R.
+When she was younger, her father told her that her mother, Francine, died in an accident, but it was turned out she had left her, due to having a drug addiction.
+She later found out that her childhood best friend, Barry Allen, was The Flash, and went on to work with him and his team in S.T.A.R.
 Labs, eventually falling in love with him.
 In the first three seasons, she has the role of only the love interest for the protagonist, but in later seasons she upgraded her role.

-Patton has appeared as Iris West-Allen in crossovers on the television series Arrow, Legends of Tomorrow, Supergirl, and Batwoman, all set within the Arrowverse.
+Patton appeared as Iris West-Allen in crossovers on the television series Arrow, Legends of Tomorrow, Supergirl, and Batwoman, all set within the Arrowverse.
 The character has also appeared in a digital comic book series and tie-ins.